NickBulbeck/CampaignChart/dataLayer.md

 - ... and the retrieve needs to use JSON.parse(same data).
 - Event-handler for the Save button that does all the above stuff.
 - Event-handlers for the Delete, Edit and Done buttons too.
 - Oh, and I need to make the playArea respond to double-clicks as well as single.

+Next:
+Make the app such that you EITHER load an existing chart OR create a new one.

+HOW...
+1) hide the text field and Save buttons initially
+2) set a global "load flag"